-Gate charge loss differs from conduction and switching losses in that the actual dissipation occurs in the LM25119 device and not in the MOSFET itself.
-Further loss in the device is incurred if the gate driving current is supplied by the internal linear regulator.
+Gate charge loss differs from conduction and switching losses in that the actual dissipation occurs in the LM5119 and not in the MOSFET itself.
+Further loss in the LM5119 is incurred if the gate driving current is supplied by the internal linear regulator.
+In this example, VCC is supplied from the 10-V output through a diode to minimize the loss of the internal linear regulator.